Asabeneh/React-For-Everyone/readme.md

 ![Dynamic Data](images/dynamic_data.png)

 As you can see the lists are all in one line.
-Therefore, we should format the list the way we want in order to format the list we should modify the array before we inject it.
+Therefore, we should format the list the way we wan.
+In order to format the list we should modify the array before we inject it to JSX.
 We can modify the array using _map_.
 As a react developer you should have a very good understanding of functional programming(map, filter, reduce, find, some, every).

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']